 Other Social Networks May Be a Good Fit Too

-Drill down your consumer data or any new audiences you want to reach and do a demographic comparison by network.
-You may find channels like Instagram, YouTube, TikTok, Pinterest, and others are good fits for the audience you need to reach too.
+Drill down your insights, social media analytics, consumer data or any new audiences you want to reach and do a demographic competitive analysis by network.
+You may find channels like Instagram, YouTube, Snapchat, TikTok, Pinterest, Snapchat, and others are good fits for the audience you need to reach too.

 Pair Your Channels with a Custom Strategy

-After you explore the various channels and decide what’s best for your brand, the next step is creating a strategy that aligns with your business and overall marketing strategy.
+After you explore the various channels and decide what’s best for your brand, the next step is creating a social media strategy that aligns with your business and overall marketing strategy.

 A Comprehensive Strategy Addresses Many Things

 - Audience Demographics

 - Frequency of Posting/ Lifespan of a Post